cisagov/ScubaGear/PowerShell/ScubaGear/baselines/defender.md

 # CISA M365 Security Configuration Baseline for Defender

 Microsoft 365 (M365) Defender is a cloud-based enterprise defense suite that coordinates prevention, detection, investigation, and response.
 This set of tools and features are used to detect many types of attacks.

 This baseline focuses on the features of Defender for Office 365, but some settings are actually configured in the Microsoft Purview compliance portal.
 However, for simplicity, both the M365 Defender and Microsoft Purview compliance portal items are contained in this baseline.

 Generally, use of Microsoft Defender is not required by the baselines of the core M365 products (Exchange Online, Teams, etc.).
-This baseline serves as a guide should an agency elect to use Defender as their tool of choice.
-Please note that some of the controls in the core baselines require the use of a dedicated security tool, such as Defender.

-In addition to these controls, agencies should consider using a cloud access security broker to secure their environments as they adopt zero trust principles.
+Should an agency elect to use Defender as their tool of choice, agencies should apply these baseline settings.
+Please note that some of the controls in the core baselines require the use of a dedicated security tool that provides comparable protection as Defender.
+In addition to applying these controls, agencies should consider using a cloud access security broker to secure their environments as they adopt zero trust principles.

-The Secure Cloud Business Applications (SCuBA) project run by the Cybersecurity and Infrastructure Security Agency (CISA) provides guidance and capabilities to secure federal civilian executive branch (FCEB) agencies' cloud business application environments and protect federal information that is created, accessed, shared, and stored in those environments.
+The Secure Cloud Business Applications (SCuBA) project, run by the Cybersecurity and Infrastructure Security Agency (CISA), provides guidance and capabilities to secure federal civilian executive branch (FCEB) agencies’ cloud business application environments and protect federal information that is created, accessed, shared, and stored in those environments.

 The CISA SCuBA SCBs for M365 help secure federal information assets stored within M365 cloud business application environments through consistent, effective, and manageable security configurations.
-CISA created baselines tailored to the federal government's threats and risk tolerance with the knowledge that every organization has different threat models and risk tolerance.
-Non-governmental organizations may also find value in applying these baselines to reduce risks.
+CISA created baselines tailored to the federal government’s threats and risk tolerance with the knowledge that every organization has different threat models and risk tolerance.
+While use of these baselines will be mandatory for civilian Federal Government agencies, organizations outside of the Federal Government may also find these baselines to be useful references to help reduce risks.

-The information in this document is provided “as is” for INFORMATIONAL PURPOSES ONLY.
+For non-Federal users, the information in this document is being provided “as is” for INFORMATIONAL PURPOSES ONLY.
 CISA does not endorse any commercial product or service, including any subjects of analysis.
-Any reference to specific commercial entities or commercial products, processes, or services by service mark, trademark, manufacturer, or otherwise does not constitute or imply endorsement, recommendation, or favoritism by CISA.
+Any reference to specific commercial entities or commercial products, processes, or services by service mark, trademark, manufacturer, or otherwise, does not constitute or imply endorsement, recommendation, or favoritism by CISA.
+Without limiting the generality of the foregoing, some controls and settings are not available in all products; CISA has no control over vendor changes to products offerings or features.
+Accordingly, these SCuBA SCBs for M365 may not be applicable to the products available to you.
 This document does not address, ensure compliance with, or supersede any law, regulation, or other authority.
 Entities are responsible for complying with any recordkeeping, privacy, and other laws that may apply to the use of technology.
 This document is not intended to, and does not, create any right or benefit for anyone against the United States, its departments, agencies, or entities, its officers, employees, or agents, or any other person.

 > This document is marked TLP:CLEAR.
 Recipients may share this information without restriction.
 Information is subject to standard copyright rules.
 For more information on the Traffic Light Protocol, see https://www.cisa.gov/tlp.